Follow these simple guidelines and

-- Be carefull that all necessary electrical grounding procedures
+- Be careful that all necessary electrical grounding procedures

 are followed during each and every use.
 Improper grounding can be